-VidaCaixa has its computer infrastructure outsourced.
 VidaCaixa has an outsourcing policy according to Solvency II approved by the Board of Directors.

 3. RISK PROFILES

 The quantification of the risks under Solvency II, by calculating the Solvency Capital Requirement or SCR, allows significant risks to which VidaCaixa is exposed to be observed.